1999 Acura Integra-- Powertrain

-VARIABLE VALVE TIMING AND LIFT ELECTRONIC
+VARIABLE VALVE TIMING AND LIFT ELECTRONIC CONTROL (VTEC) SYSTEM

-The VTEC system, first pioneered in the Acura NSX, works similar performance magic in the Integra GS-R. As the performance of the NSX has already amply demonstrated, VTEC is an innovative solution to an age-old automotive engineering problem.
+The VTEC system, first pioneered in the Acura NSX, works similar performance magic in the Integra GS-R. As the performance of the NSX has already been amply demonstrated, VTEC is an innovative solution to an age-old automotive engineering problem.
 It elegantly solves the trade-off between tuning an engine for either high-end horsepower or low-end torque.
-With VTEC, Acura engineers no longer have to compromise between the two.
+With VTEC, engineers no longer have to compromise between the two.
 VTEC-equipped engines can have the best of both, especially when the system works in conjunction with the dual-stage intake manifold.

 The VTEC system uses three cam lobes and three corresponding rocker arms for each pair of valves.
 The VTEC system operates on both the intake and exhaust valves.
 The two outer cam lobes have a profile that optimizes low-speed torque and response.
 The middle lobe has a high-lift, longer-duration profile that is designed to optimize high-end horsepower.

 At low rpm, the middle rocker arm is idle.
-At a predetermined engine load and speed, the middle rocker arm is activated by means of a computer-controlled hydraulic piston, which locks all three rocker arms together.
+At a predetermined engine load and speed, the middle rocker arm is activated by means of a computer-controlled hydraulic piston which locks all three rocker arms together.
 The middle rocker arm forces the two outer rocker arms to follow the higher lift and longer duration profile of the middle cam lobe, allowing the engine to draw and expel more air and consequently produce more power.
 This simple, yet elegant, design has proven its effectiveness as well as its reliability in both the NSX and the previous generation Integra GS-R.

 DUAL-STAGE INTAKE MANIFOLD

-The dual-stage intake manifold on the GS-R engine features two intake runners for each cylinder, one longer than the other.
+The dual-stage intake anifold on the GS-R engine features two intake runners for each cylinder, one longer than the other.
 When operating under 5800 rpm, only the longer of the two runners delivers air to the cylinder.
 Above 5800 rpm, a butterfly valve in the bore of the short runner opens to allow the passage of additional air to the cylinder.
 This has the desired effect of boosting midrange and high-end power output.